xShamir/Encryptass/README.md

-# PassGen
+# Encryptass
- 🗝 Hella customizable Password Generator written in JavaScript, HTML, CSS with a nice & clean UI.
+ 🗝 Hella customizable & interactive Password Generator written in JavaScript, HTML, CSS with a nice & clean UI.

  Take a look at the website at: https://xShamir.github.io/Encryptass